Dehghanni/Teofl/Speaking.md

 - **Famous people privacy or not**

 - It is immensely significant to respect individual&#39;s privacy, including celebrities.
 Privacy is tied to freedom.
 It helps us to protect our thoughts and even physical safety.
-Media scrutiny and celebrity gossips have ruined a whole host of famous people&#39;s lives and lead them into trouble.
-For instance you can find many star couples divorced under the pressure made by society.
+ Media scrutiny and celebrity gossips have ruined the lives of many public figures and have led them into trouble.
+For instance, you can find many star couples divorced under the pressure made by society.
-- In addition, some celebrities are role model for teenagers and are an influence on them.
-Knowing their bad habitat, the youngsters will copy them and will be corrupted.
-Smoking is an exemplar that suffice to make the point.
+- In addition, some celebrities are role models for teenagers and are influences on them.
+Knowing their bad habits, the youngsters will copy them and will be corrupted.
+Smoking is an exemplar that suffices to illustrate the point.

 - **Buy new products or wait for reviews**